PHOENIXCONTACT/MORYX-Framework/docs/tutorials/ServerModule/ServerModule.md

 For this to work, the following points must be considered:

-* Your ModuleConfig class must derive form ConfigBase.cs
+* Your ModuleConfig class must derive fromm ConfigBase.cs
 * You must add the _DataContract_ attribute to your class
 * You must add the _DataMember_ attribute for each of the data fields
 * (Beyond this you can use the _DefaultValue_ attribute to add a default value to your data fields)